Skip to content

 codebuddy -p "Optimize the performance of this SQL query"

-# Pipe input
+# Pipeline input

 cat error.log | codebuddy -p "Analyze these error logs"